Create a project space

 - Change the Space key to 'MARS' – this step isn't absolutely necessary, but it helps people if they're navigating to this space by name.
 The space key forms part of the URL, so making it a word or name makes it much easier to associate with your project.

 - Click Create

-You now have a space set up for the Mars colonisation project.
+You now have a space set up for the Mars colonization project.
 Because everyone at Teams in Space HQ needs access to the information in this space, you don't need to do anything with the space's default permissions.
-It's visible to everyone in your organisation, but not to the general public.
+It's visible to everyone in your organization, but not to the general public.

-Every space has a default home page, which you can customise to suit your needs.
-Add the following image and text to your space's home page to get things started.
-Just click Edit (or press E on your keyboard) to edit the home page, and copy and paste the text.
+Every space has a default homepage, also called the overview, which you can customize to suit your needs.
+Add the following image and text to your space's homepage to get things started.
+Just click the edit pencil (or press E on your keyboard) to edit the homepage, and copy and paste the text.
 For the image it's best to drag it to your desktop and save it there, then drag it into your page.
 That'll make sure the image is attached directly to the page.

-Hit Save when you're happy with the home page.
+Hit Publish when you're happy with the homepage.